FavourAnalytics/Power-BI-BTC-Price-Analysis/README.md

 - `BTC_Price_Analysis.pbix`: The main Power BI report file containing the visualizations and insights.
 - `README.md`: This file, providing an overview of the project and how to use it.
-- `Data Source`: A folder containing the Bitcoin price dataset used for the analysis.
+- `BTC-USD.csv`: The Bitcoin price dataset used for the analysis.

 ## How to Use